abstools/abstools/website/src/site/sphinx/examples/resource-modeling.rst

 50% load, and all 5 web workers are running near capacity.

-Further Possibilities for Resource Modeling
+Further possibilities for resource modeling
 -------------------------------------------

-Note that the scenarios presented above are somewhat static, but that does not need to be the case:
+Note that the scenarios presented in this chapter are somewhat static, but that does not need to be the case:

 - We can dynamically add deployment components and add and remove